aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 ```

-Calculates pivottable's data to cells.
+Calculates data of pivottable to cells.

 **Remarks**